lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 02:40 PM)_

 > opens up the map and points to a planet
-> This is Jegon-8 it’s a food abundant place that’s ran by a warlord we can take it if you want
+> This is Jegon-8 it's a food abundant place that's ran by a warlord we can take it if you want
 > goes back to his room and works on the new weapon

 **RPretribution** _(30-Sep-18 02:40 PM)_